A cancerous tumor that arises in or resembles glandular tissue.

 A set of signs and symptoms that tend to occur together and which reflect the presence of a particular disease or an increased chance of developing a particular disease.

 Although the Oncotype DX test has already been approved for use, research involving the test is ongoing.
 The Oncotype DX test plays a key role in a current clinical trial, the Trial Assigning IndividuaLized Options for Treatment (Rx), known as TAILORx.
 Participants will be divided into different treatment groups depending on their Recurrence Score® results.
 Patients with Recurrence Score results of less than 11, who are at low risk for recurrence and for whom chemotherapy is expected to provide little benefit, will receive hormone therapy alone.
 Patients with Recurrence Score results greater than 25, who are at higher risk for recurrence and for whom chemotherapy is expected to provide substantial benefit, will receive hormonal therapy and chemotherapy.
 Patients with Recurrence Score results between 11 and 25, whose risk for recurrence is moderate and for whom the benefit of chemotherapy is unclear, will be randomized to treatment with hormonal therapy plus chemotherapy versus hormonal therapy alone.
 The primary objective of the trial is to determine whether hormonal therapy alone offers no less benefit than chemotherapy plus hormonal therapy in women whose Recurrence Score results range from 11 to 25.
-For more information, click here.
+For more information, please visit the ECOG website.

 A medication that interferes with the activity of the hormone estrogen to prevent it from fueling the growth of breast cancer.
 Tamoxifen is used to treat women with estrogen-receptor-positive breast cancer.